neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-fop-policies-and-procedures.md

    - One leader is in the sweep and one in the lead position so that participants are sandwiched between leaders.
    - Participants are separated by short, regular intervals so that they are able to communicate verbally with the person immediately in front and behind them.
    - The solo hike only runs for a specified amount of time or distance so that the leader in front knows when to stop and regroup.
-   - At any junction or detour the leader must stop and wait to regroup.- Participants must not deviate from the established trail.
+   - At any junction or detour the leader must stop and wait to regroup.
+   - Participants must not deviate from the established trail.

 ### Stoves/Fuel